 3. Gene Editing

 For each we will deliver a range of activities that focus on: exchange of technical skills, understanding industry needs and the application of these platforms to drug discovery.
 Funded activities will include: staff exchanges with key industry partners – both technology and therapeutic companies, AIMdaysTM, training workshops and horizon-scanning minisymposia.

 20% will be used to deliver our “Experts in Residence” scheme aimed at embedding industrial expertise in key sectors within our research community.

 Finally, funding will be allocated through open calls for innovative industry engagement opportunities, which enables us to respond to new and innovative opportunities from within our academic community.

 Proposals must support MRC-related science areas.
 Funding is not intended to support staff exchange with University of Oxford spin out companies.

 Proximity to Discovery will pay for direct costs only.
-Funds must be incurred by Oxford, and not by an industry partner.
+Costs must be incurred by Oxford, and not by an industry partner.

 Grants must finish by the end date of the MRC award, 31 August 2019.
 We anticipate small and large applications to this fund.